bajrang0704/seo-agent/README.md

 - Enter a seed keyword and get a broad list of related queries.
 - Uses Gemini AI to generate semantically similar keywords.
 - Uses SerpApi to fetch Google autocomplete suggestions.
-- (Optionally) Fetches real search volume and competition if you have access to Google Ads API with a developer token.
+- Fetches real search volume and competition if you have access to Google Ads API with a developer token.
 - Scores and ranks keywords using a customizable formula.
 - Outputs results to a CSV file.